Fort Myers Probate Attorney

 Creditor Claims Against an Estate

 Any creditors to which the decedent owed money must file a claim against the estate before they can be paid.
 Once creditors make their claim for payment, the personal representative of the estate has an opportunity to object to the claim.
-If a claim is valid, it can only be paid in the order of priority outlined in the Florida statutes, and only if there are funds or assets available.
+If a claim is valid, it can only be paid in the order of priority outlined in the Florida statutes and only if there are funds or assets available.
+Understanding the deadlines and specific requirements for creditor claims is crucial.
+Missing a deadline can impact the effectiveness of the claim.
+This is where guidance from an estate administration attorney becomes invaluable, ensuring all steps are followed accurately to protect heirs and creditors alike from unintended consequences.

-Call (239) 766-6510 or contact us online to find out what we can offer you.
+Call (239) 766-6510 or contact us online to find out what our probate lawyer can offer you.
 We provide free initial consultations for all clients.

 -